 While it does offer betting on all of the popular sports, because Pinnacle is a high odds, high stakes service, it doesn’t offer the same broad array of markets for each fixture that you would get with the other major bookmakers.
 For example, in an English Premier League football fixture, you will get a head-to-head market along with various half-time and full-time handicap and over/under markets.
 You won’t anything else like player markets or a correct score markets.

 No racing is available.
-Pinnacle is unusual in this regard in that it focuses purely on sports.
+Pinnacle focuses purely on sports.

 Live Sports Betting